atomicpages/csv-generator/README.md

 This tool uses some scripts that are copyright of [Data Design Group Inc.](http://www.ddginc-usa.com/) For more information see the README file in `lib/vendor`.

 ### Developers
 Want to add a feature?
+Have a useful generator?
 Need to debug?
 The `readline` interface makes for cumbersome debugging, but node has our back:

 ```bash
 node --inspect --inspect-brk index.js